Bru people

 The Bru are also close ethnically to Pnongam peoples of Southern Vietnam and Eastern Cambodia.
 Despite kinship with this group, the Bru are different politically and historically from this other ethnic group.

-The Bru speak Bru, a Katuic Mon–Khmer kaubru language, which has several dialects.
+The Bru speak Bru, a Katuic Mon–Khmer language, which has several dialects.
 Their total population is estimated at 129,559 by Ethnologue.

 Some people have confused the Bru for the Brao in northeastern Cambodia and Attapeu and Champasak Provinces of southern Laos.
 In fact, they are different groups, and Bru people are not found in Cambodia.

 Settlements and villages

 The Bru settled mostly along waterways.
 Traditionally they live in small houses that are built on stilts.
 The houses are arranged around a central meeting building around a circle.

 In Thailand, most Bru live in Sakon Nakhon Province, and Mukdahan Province in the Isan region of Northeast Thailand.

 In Laos, most Bru live in eastern Savannakhet Province, in Sepone District, but also in other parts of the province, and also in Khammouane Province.

-In Vietnam, most Bru live in the Quảng Bình, Quảng Trị, Đắk Lắk, and Thừa Thiên–Huế provinces.
+In Vietnam, most Bru live in the western mountainous part of Quảng Bình, Quảng Trị, Huế.
+The Bru sub-groups in Vietnam are Vân Kiều, Trì, Khùa, Ma Coong.

 History

 The early history of the Bru remains somewhat obscure.
 Researchers believe that the ancestors of the Bru were members of the kingdom of the Khmers of Angkor which dominated large parts of Cambodia, Laos and Thailand, circa the 9th century and 13th century.
 This is also based upon the relationship between the Mon-Khmer languages and the Bru.
+About 400 years ago, the Bru were pushed out of the best valley lands in northern Laos and forced southward by the Thai-speaking peoples.